The minaret of a mosque in a mountain village in Turkey (Photograph: Patrick Comerford, 2009)

-Two other examples are provided by Rabi’ah al-’Adawiyyah (ca 717-801), who is one of the best-known saints in Islam and a prominent figure in Sufi mysticism.
-Her poetry and writings have been compared with those of the later great Spanish mystics, including Theresa of Avila and John of the Cross.
-Consider these words from her:
+Two other examples are provided by Rabi’ah al-‘Adawiyyah (ca 717-801), who is one of the best-known saints in Islam and is a prominent figure in Sufi mysticism.
+Her poetry and writings have been compared with those of the later great Spanish mystics, including Theresa of Avila and John of the Cross:

 “Love of God hath so absorbed me that neither love nor hate nor any other thing remains in my heart.”